sanu23kumar/progressive-overload/README.md

 # progressive-overload

-An open-source workout logging react-native(expo) app.
+An open-source workout logging react-native(cli) app.

 To make new commits,
 1. Add an emoji before your commit message https://gist.github.com/parmentf/035de27d6ed1dce0b36a